whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/a_tale_of_two_2x2_tables/introduction.md

 You can see that the logistic function maps the real line (log-odds space, x axis) to the unit interval (y axis, probability space).
 It is smooth and tails off to being essentially flat outside around [-10,10].

-*Exercise* prove that `logistic()` is the inverse of the log odds (hint: substitute one expression into the other and simplify).
+*Exercise* prove that `logistic()` is the inverse of the log odds (substitute one expression into the other and simplify).
 Alternatively, prove this to yourself by implementing both function in R.

+*Exercise* (advanced) what is the slope of the logistic function at x=0?
+(Hint: you need to compute the derivative.)

 Now that we are working in log-odds space (on the real line), this frees us up to express our log odds as a *baseline log odds* (applying to both rows of the table) plus an *additional log odds conferred by the second row*.
 Let's call these parameters μ and β.
 We are thus writing: